zccadle/algorithmic-trading-system/docs/architecture.md

 ## 1. High-Level Overview

-This trading system implements a modular, multi-component architecture designed for ultra-low latency performance, featuring parallel implementations in C++ and Rust to compare different design philosophies while maintaining functional parity.
+This trading system implements a sophisticated hybrid architecture combining Python for strategy development, C++/Rust for high-performance execution, and a comprehensive analytics layer.
+The system features both traditional order-book simulation and modern signal-based backtesting approaches.

 ## 2. Core Components